 Note that individual VDES functions need only to be considered in the candidate slot selection process when they are in use and there is not sufficient isolation ensure that the AIS station will meet its receiver performance requirements.

-Figure 16 shows (see Annex 3) a flowchart representation of the selection algorithm.
+Figure A3-2 shows a flowchart representation of the selection algorithm.

-4.22 Announcement channel access scheme
+A4-4.22 Announcement channel access scheme

-Ad hoc messages (messages 4, 90 and 92) shall be transmitted on AC by the control station and transmitted on RAC by a mobile station to avoid any conflicts between control station and mobile stations.
+Ad hoc messages (messages 4, 90 and 92) shall be transmitted on ASC by the control station and transmitted on RAC by a mobile station to avoid any conflicts between control station and mobile stations.

-When scheduling a message for AC transmission, then the first available announcement slot may be selected for transmission.
+When scheduling a message for ASC transmission, then the first available announcement slot may be selected for transmission.
 A control station may choose to use RAC slots for the transmission of ad hoc messages during high congestion but should always use the RAC scheme when accessing the RAC.

-4.23 Logical channel access
+A4-4.23 Logical channel access